 Founded in 1903, Branksome Hall is an independent school for girls.
 Today, the school is located on a 13-acre campus in Toronto’s Rosedale neighborhood and educates approximately 900 girls from Junior Kindergarten to Grade 12.

 The school was founded by Miss Margaret Scott, who served from 1903 to 1910 as the first Principal.
 Branksome Hall was originally located in rental property at 102 Bloor Street East, with an enrolment of 70 girls.
 Seven years later, that property was purchased by the province and Branksome relocated to 592 Sherbourne Street.

 In 1912, the school purchased Hollydene, the elegant property at 10 Elm Avenue.
 The house, built in 1880, included a coach house, which soon contained classrooms, and a gymnasium.
 Hollydene’s spacious lawns were perfect for outdoor games and garden parties.

 Over the years, both the campus and student enrollment expanded.
-Branksome Hall’s Toronto campus now includes more than a dozen buildings, ranging from heritage mansions to modern structures, all linked by state-of-the-art technology.
-A new Sports Center and residence buildings are currently under construction.
+Branksome Hall’s Toronto campus now includes more than a dozen buildings, ranging from heritage mansions to modern structures, a new Sports Center and residence buildings.

 Branksome Hall Asia’s Remarkable Beginning